bibliobraggins/sippet_extras/README.md

     - register is used to tell a SIP network where a peer has connected from, and informs the upstream server how to reach a given SIP element
   - SUBSCRIBE
+    - subscribe is used to notify a sip network/server of events that your agent would like to observe. canonized event examples:
+      - MWI events
+      - BLF events
   - NOTIFY
   - OPTIONS